5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

-Note that in this particular case we invent a local variable `rc` although strictly speaking this is not necessary.
-We learned from experience that you should not call several functions on a single line with the left-most being `Off`.
-If you do this anyway you will regret it one day, it's just a matter of time.
+Note that in this particular case we set a local variable `rc`.
+Strictly speaking, this is not necessary.
+We learned from experience not to call several functions on a single line with the left-most being `Off`.
+(If you do, you will regret it one day.)

 ### The function `Off`

-Now we have to introduce a function `Off`:
+Now we introduce a function `Off`:

 ~~~
 ∇ Off exitCode